It’s all about coming together

-Groups bring people together to go to day centres; to go on protest marches; to go to church, or mosque, or temple; to go to scouts or brownies, to go for a picnic in a meadow or to go shopping at Meadowhall; to play in football teams or basketball teams, pub darts teams or wheelchair rugby teams; to go caving or raving, to go to lunch clubs or cookery classes; to play chess or to see Chess the musical; to hear the clatter of dominoes or the harmony of choirs.
+Groups bring people together to go to day centres; to go on protest marches; to go to church, or mosque, or temple; to go to scouts or brownies, to go to the seaside or to go to Cribbs Causeway; to play in football teams or basketball teams, pub darts teams or wheelchair rugby teams; to go caving or raving, to go to lunch clubs or cookery classes; to play chess or to see Chess the musical; to hear the clatter of dominoes or the harmony of choirs.
 If you can think of it, there is a group for it.

 For some group members, it is a lifeline – receiving the support they need or tackling loneliness and isolation.
 For others, it’s a way of taking part and living a full life.
 From the profoundly consequential to having a laugh with friends – all of these groups are the magic that binds our community together.
 And it all needs transport to make it work.

 It’s no good if you can’t get there

 Transport costs.
 Private hire is expensive – particularly if you need accessible vehicles.
 If you’re of a certain age, you’ll remember that in the 1970s and 1980s, groups would be out there fundraising for a minibus so they could take their members to their activities.
 If they succeeded, the bus would be sat there for the most of the time, gently rusting, costing the group a fortune.
 This was obviously crazy and it could not continue.